How to Wash Dishes While Camping

 4. Dry

-When the dishes come out of the final bucket, you can set them out to air dry, or use a clean dish cloth to hand-dry them.
+When the dishes come out of the final bucket, you can set them out to air dry or hand-dry them with a clean dish cloth.

 Bring a collapsible dish drying rack to help preserve your tabletop space while everything is drying.

-A note about hand drying: It’s really important that you use a clean cloth, otherwise you run the risk of transferring bacteria back onto your freshly cleaned dishes.
+A note about hand drying: It’s really important that you use a clean cloth; otherwise, you risk transferring bacteria back onto your freshly cleaned dishes.

 5. Search For More Dirty Dishes